alex6632/occurrency/readme.md

 Purpose
 ------------
-"Occurrency" count the occurrence number of each words in a text.
+"Occurrency" count the occurrences of each word in a text.

 Init
 -------
 1. Include the Occurrency script at the bottom of your HTML file.
-2. Put this code after :
+2. Copy and paste the code below :
 ```
 <script>
     Occurrency({